Risk and optimal policies in bandit experiments: Diffusion asymptotics and statistical risk

-Suppose each time the arm is pulled, a reward, $Y_{i}$, is drawn from the normal distribution $\mathcal{N}(\mu_{n},\sigma^{2})$, where $\mu_{n}:=\mu/\sqrt{n}$.
+Let $A_{j}$ denote the action in period $j$, where $A_{j}=k$ if arm $k$ is pulled.
+Suppose each time an arm $k$ is pulled, a reward, $Y^{(k)}$, is drawn from the normal distribution $\mathcal{N}(\mu_{k,n},\sigma_{k}^{2})$, where $\mu_{k,n}:=\mu_{k}/\sqrt{n}$.
 The scaling of the mean reward by $\sqrt{n}$ follows \citet{wager2021diffusion} and \citet{fan2021diffusion} and ensures the signal decays with sample size.
-The variance, $\sigma^{2}$, is assumed to be known.
-In this section and the next, we provide a detailed description of the one-armed bandit problem under such normally distributed rewards.
+The variances, $\sigma_{k}^{2}$, are assumed to be known.
+Taking variances to be known is common practice when working under local asymptotics as replacing unknown variances with consistent estimates has no effect on asymptotic risk (see Section \ref{sec:Conclusion}).
+In this section and the next, we provide a detailed description of the MAB problem under such normally distributed rewards.
 The utility of this analysis stems from the fact that more general models - that assume either a parametric or non-parametric distribution of rewards - reduce asymptotically to the normal setting under the limit of experiments approach, see Sections \ref{sec:General-parametric-models} and \ref{sec:The-nonparametric-setting}.

+In what follows, we represent rewards using the so-called `stack-of-rewards model' (\citealp[Section 4.6]{lattimore2020bandit}).
+This entails the following: We exclusively use $j$ to refer to the periods of experimentation, and $i$ to refer to the number of pulls of an arm. $Y_{i}^{(k)}$ denotes the reward at the $i$-th pull of arm $k$, and ${\bf y}_{i}^{(k)}:=\{Y_{i^{\prime}}^{(k)}\}_{i^{\prime}=1}^{i}$ denotes the sequence of rewards after $i$ pulls of that arm.
+We can imagine that prior to the experiment, nature draws a stack of outcomes, $\{Y_{i}^{(k)}\}_{i=1}^{n}$, corresponding to each arm $k$, and at each period $j$, if $A_{j}=k$, the agent observes the outcome at the top of the stack (this outcome is then removed from the stack).
+Note that $\{Y_{i}^{(k)}\}_{i=1}^{n}$ are iid conditional on the unknown parameters $\mu_{k}$.